-This movement, like the squat, is a powerhouse and with form you can learn to lift big weights and avoid injury at all costs.
-Taking the time to learn proper form will surely have its benefits.
+This movement, like the squat, is a powerhouse and with the proper sumo deadlift form you can learn to lift big weights and avoid injury.
+Taking the time to learn proper sumo deadlift form will surely have its benefits.

-- With your hips low and hands and feet in position, lift your up your chest putting tension on the muscles in the upper body.
+With your hips low and hands and feet in position, lift up your chest putting tension on the muscles in the upper body.

 Pick a spot a few feet in front of you and focus on the floor.
 Keeping your head in line with the body.
 The first few inches of the sumo deadlift are the most difficult.
 After that its a breeze.

-- The back should be tight and remain in the same angle throughout the lift, again be careful not to round your back at any point.
+The back should be tight and remain in the same angle throughout the lift, again be careful not to round your back at any point.
 Arching or rounding of the back can be caused by improper setup and too heavy a weight.

-- The combination of pushing from the legs and pulling from the upper body will continue to bring the weight upward off the floor.
+The combination of pushing from the legs and pulling from the upper body will continue to bring the weight upward off the floor.
 Continue the movement and lock out at the hips bringing the weight to mid-thigh height.

-- Keeping the shoulder blades back and chest high makes for good form and should be what you aim to accomplish in each of your deadlifts.
+Keeping the shoulder blades back and chest high makes for good sumo deadlift form and should be what you aim to accomplish in each of your lifts.

 Learning to proper sumo deadlift form teaches you functional movement and how to properly lift heavy objects with your legs and not rely on the back.
-It builds strength throughout the body and enables us to progress in any sport.
+It builds strength throughout the body and enables you to progress in any sport.